Skip navigation links

 LESSON DELIVERY: Lessons and example problems will be provided using QuickTime movies.
 Each lesson uses a handout that you download prior to viewing the lecture.
 Each topic module will have related homework problems to help you strengthen your understanding.

-QUIZZES AND FINAL EXAM.
-You will need to arrange to take biweekly 1-hr timed quizzes (open book), and a final exam in proctored situations.
+QUIZZES AND FINAL EXAM: You will need to arrange to take biweekly 1-hr timed quizzes (open book), and a final exam in proctored situations.
 An office supervisor can serve as a proctor, or a local librarian has sometimes been used or another lifelong ed office at a local school could be used.
 The quizzes will be FAXED to the proctor, and you will take the quizzes there.
 The proctor will FAX the quiz/exam back to us.
 The proctor will need to complete the proctor agreement form available on the enrollment web page.

-HOMEWORK is typically most easily done by hand, and can be FAXED or scanned and e-mailed or uploaded to us.
+HOMEWORK: This is typically most easily done by hand, and can be FAXED or scanned and e-mailed or uploaded to us.
 Typically, we will FAX it back.
 Approximately 45 homework problems will be worked in the course.

-RIGOR OF MATERIAL.
-Foundations in Chemical Engineering I and II combine concepts from several undergraduate courses, and move at a pace faster than the courses that they replace.
+RIGOR OF MATERIAL: Foundations in Chemical Engineering I and II combine concepts from several undergraduate courses, and move at a pace faster than the courses that they replace.
 Standard undergraduate textbooks are used.
 The quizzes/exams are of the same rigor that would be given in undergraduate courses covering the same material.
 Students enrolled for credit should expect to spend a minimum of 10 hours per week on each course, and it is not unusual to spend 12-15 hours/week.
 Students interested in a superficial survey of concepts should enroll as C/NC or audit (visitor) status rather than a graded credit option.

 This course is three semester credits.
 This course is specifically designed to cover large amounts of material quickly.
 This course is delivered by Internet.
 You do not need to be on-campus to take this course.